Selena: Public image

 Quintanilla Jr. sought to maintain Selena's image clean and family-oriented.
 In 1989, she was offered sponsorship from beer companies but her father turned them down.
 Selena was often refused gigs at Tejano venues because she was a female singer in a male-dominated music scene.
 Manuel Peña wrote that after 1989, Selena's popularity increased and she became a sex icon following the release of her debut album.
 Charles Tatum said Selena drew most attention from her "beauty, sexuality, and youthful impact on the Tejano music scene".

-Selena said she never wanted to record explicit songs because of her upbringing and because her fan base consisted largely of young children, who regarded her as a role model.
+Selena said she never wanted to record explicit songs due to her upbringing and because her fan base consisted largely of young children, who regarded her as a role model.
 She further commented on the question of her sexual appeal to men during her crossover attempt, asserting that she will "stay the same" and that her English-language recordings will refrain from foul language and sexual themes.
 In 1997, María Celeste Arrarás wrote in her book about Selena's death that the singer was a "sweet and charismatic girl".
 According to Arrarás, Selena "trusted everyone"; she often went shopping alone, despite her father's concerns over her safety.

 Betty Cortina of People magazine said Selena's provocative choice of clothing was an acceptable emulation of Janet Jackson and Madonna, and that she wore "sexy outfits that [accentuated] a body of a Latina woman".
 Cortina also stated that Selena had a "flamboyant style, an unbelievable body, curves and booty".
 Arrarás wrote that Selena "began wearing clothes designed to emphasize her curvaceous figure" and that she "never came across as cheap—simply sexy".
 She also said Selena's makeup regimen was not being "painted up or vulgar".
 Arrarás also noted Selena's "fun-loving stage manner" and said she was "playful onstage and off".

 Matt S. Meier wrote in his book The Mexican American Experience: An Encyclopedia (2010) that Selena exhibited "contagious energy" during her concerts and said she displayed "warmth, passion, and sexuality" while exuding a "down-to-earth persona of the wholesome young girl next door".
 Selena wore outfits that accented her physical attributes and was not afraid to wear outfits she liked, despite criticism from parents who thought Selena's choice of outfits were inappropriate for young girls, who began emulating Selena.
 Her views on public image in the fashion industry were bothersome; she said she was opposed to the image that all woman should be "rail-thin" and the notion that they must wear certain outfits and be "super-young to be beautiful".